zenith-cpp/AdvancedTodo/README.md

 # AdvancedTodo
-A C# GUI project made with the WinForms framework.
+A C# GUI project made with the WinForms framework (IN DEVELOPMENT)